Lizata/EasyShop/README.md

 # Features:
-Categories: products categorized in sections for easy navigation Controller classes: Holds products information along with categories and shopping cart
+Categories: products categorized in sections for easy navigation Controller classes: Holds products information along with categories and shopping cart Databases with SQL functions: expresses SQL lines in Java mode and tests

 # Catch The Setup:
 1. Clone this Repo